Xunnamius/black-flag/packages/extensions/README.md

 }
 ```

-This configuration will trigger a check to ensure that `‑y` is never given
+This configuration will trigger a check to ensure that `-⁠y` is never given
-whenever `‑x` is given.
+whenever `-⁠x` is given.

 `conflicts` also supports checks against the parsed _values_ of arguments in
 addition to the argument existence checks demonstrated above.
 For example: